ansible-lockdown/RHEL9-CIS-Audit/README.md

 Set of configuration files and directories to run the first stages of CIS of RHEL 9 servers

 This is configured in a directory structure level.

-This could do with further testing but sections 1.x should be complete

 Goss is run based on the goss.yml file in the top level directory.
 This specifies the configuration.